 Highlights of Sant Martí

 SANT MARTÍ is a mostly residential area filled with building blocks, on the outskirts of Barcelona.
 The biggest sights in this district are the massive malls Sant Martí has.
 These include the huge shopping complex of DIAGONAL MAR and Les Glòries.
 It has the best APARTMENTS IN BARCELONA for those who would like to live like “real” locals.

 Moreover the population here is mostly working class, small families, young people and elderly.
 There is a great mix of Catalans and foreigners, from both Spain and the rest of the world.
 Sant Martí is more mixed than other outlying areas, but this gives the area a nice atmosphere.

 This area is one of the hotspots of the city by the North East.
 Until 1716, Sant Martí de Provençals was a suffragan parish of SANTA MARIA DEL MAR.
 In 1897, it was attached to the city of Barcelona as the neighbourhoods of GRÀCIA, SANT ANDREU, SANTS, LES CORTS and SANT GERVASI.
-Tourists do not usually get lost in its streets.
-The area is mostly residential with very high grey buildings.
-The population is very dense.
+Tourists do not usually get lost in these streets.
+The area is mostly residential with very high grey buildings and a dense population.

 Despite there being few parks and squares, Sant Martí has a large number of outdoor sporting areas, great streets for running, and gyms, making this a very popular area for ACTIVE PEOPLE.